ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

    if set to 1, true or yes, then the driver prefers accuracy over performance in trig functions.

+.. envvar:: INTEL_SHADER_OPTIMIZER_PATH

+   if set, determines the directory to be used for overriding shader assembly.
+The binaries with custom assembly should be placed in this folder and have a name formatted as ``sha1_of_assembly.bin``.
+   The SHA-1 of a shader assembly is printed when assembly is dumped via corresponding :envvar:`INTEL_DEBUG` flag (e.g. ``vs`` for vertex shader).
+   A binary could be generated from a dumped assembly by ``i965_asm``.
+   For :envvar:`INTEL_SHADER_ASM_READ_PATH` to work it is necessary to enable dumping of corresponding shader stages via :envvar:`INTEL_DEBUG`.
+   It is advised to use ``nocompact`` flag of :envvar:`INTEL_DEBUG` when dumping and overriding shader assemblies.
+   The success of assembly override would be signified by "Successfully overrode shader with sha1 <SHA-1>" in stderr replacing the original assembly.

 .. envvar:: INTEL_SHADER_ASM_READ_PATH